-- 4.3.
-Effective the beginning of the pay period which includes January 1, 2015, the Rubber Glove premium was incorporated into base pay and there shall be no additional premium pay for Rubber Glove.
+- 4.4 Effective the beginning of the pay period which includes January 1, 2015, the Rubber Glove premium was incorporated into base pay and there shall be no additional premium pay for Rubber Glove.
 The Rubber Glove premium shall become a job requirement of applicants and incumbents currently receiving the premium, and as such, it will be incorporated into salary.
-Job descriptions will be updated to reflect this additional job requirement. - 4.4.
-Those employees required to have a Class "A" commercial driver's license as part of their employment will be given \$600.00 per year. - a.
-Effective September 1, 2018, the following job classifications will no longer require a Class "A" commercial driver's license:
+Job descriptions have been updated to reflect this additional job requirement. - 4.5 Those employees required to have a Class "A" commercial driver's license as part of their employment will receive \$600.00 per year, paid bi-weekly. - a.
+Effective January 1, 2022, the following job classifications require a Class "A" commercial driver's license: